 PROYECTO PASTORAL MAYA = MAYA PASTORAL PROJECT RECORDS, 1992-2005, undated, 0.6 foot.
 (0.5 foot unprocessed).

-Records of a national Catholic ministry to Maya Indians under the auspices of the United States Catholic Conference.
+Records created by and about Maya Indians in the United States in a national ministry under the auspices of the United States Catholic Conference.

 PRUCHA, FRANCIS PAUL, S.J., PAPERS, 1927-[ongoing], 23.8 feet.

 Papers regarding United States – tribal relationships by a Marquette University history professor with correspondence, subject and research project

 files, teaching notes, lectures, and photographic prints of Indian peace medals.

 RADIN, PAUL, PAPERS, 1727-2003, undated, 13.1 feet.
 (4.3 feet unprocessed).

 Published writings, manuscript drafts and notes, and facsimile correspondence from other repositories comprise the bulk of these anthropological papers on

 orality and religious beliefs in ethnic groups from North America, Africa, and the East Indies.

 RAPID CITY (SOUTH DAKOTA) JOURNAL NATIVE AMERICAN REFERENCE FILE, 1891, 1939-1941, 1946, 1955-1984, undated, 0.1 foot [72 microfiche].